pyer/BlueKey/README.md

 # BlueKey
 This project describes how to make a Linux bootable USB key.
 I call it Blue Key because I test this project with a blue key.

+Tested on Linux 32 bits AntiX (5.10.197-antix.1-486-smp)

 **Requirements**

-Creating a Blue USB key on Ubuntu requires parted, syslinux and xz-utils packages. gzip can be used instead of xz.
+Creating a Blue USB key requires parted, syslinux and xz-utils packages. gzip can be used instead of xz.
 I'll check it later.